sleak-lbl/weekly-emails/items/nopodcast.md

 ### No New "NERSC User News" Podcast this Week

-There will be no new episode of the "NERSC User News" podcast this week due to the new fortnightly production schedule.
+There will be no new episode of the "NERSC User News" podcast this week.
 We encourage you to instead enjoy some of our most recent episodes and greatest hits:

 - [Dynamic fan](https://anchor.fm/nersc-news/episodes/Dynamic-Fan-Norm-Bourassa-Interview-ef4bkp)